 With sales and use tax compliance, there are six primary deadlines each month – 7th, 10th, 15th, 20th, 25th and 30th – without considering the odd due dates for certain states.
 Not to mention that the process of reporting sales tax and the amount of information required on each return varies with each state and local jurisdiction.
 Returns are typically due either monthly, quarterly, or annually.
 But some states have more unusual frequencies, including semi-annual, bi-monthly, occasional, and sometimes weekly prepayments.
 In most cases, the higher the volume of tax to be reported, the more often you are required to file and pay.

-Missing a filing can be very expensive.
+Missing a sales tax filing can be very expensive.
 Managing your tax calendar is a very important piece of the compliance process.
 Your calendar should reflect where your business is registered for sales tax purposes, the filing frequency of each return, the e-file credentials and other state-specific information.
 This calendar will need to be maintained and updated as filing frequencies change or you register in additional state or local jurisdictions.

 4. File and pay.
 Filing returns in paper format is still used by states for some level of taxpayers, but most states now use electronic filing for sales and use tax returns.
 The most common approach taken by states is web-filing, in which you log onto the state’s department of revenue website and input the required data into a web form.
 In some cases, you can import your data into the web form.